wso2/docs-is/en/docs/learn/setting-up-recaptcha.md

     !!! note

-        If you have additional authorization endpoints, you need to include the `login.do` URL paths of these endpoints in the **captcha-config.properties** file in the following pattern.
+        If you have additional authorization endpoints, you need to include the `login.do` URL paths of these endpoints.
 Here, url\_path is the URL without the host parameters.

         ``` toml
-        recaptcha.failed.redirect.urls=url1_path,url2_path
+        redirect_urls="url1_path,url2_path"
         ```

         Below is an example of how to include the URL paths of additional authorization end points.

         ``` toml
-        recaptcha.failed.redirect.urls=/authenticationendpointone/login.do,/authenticationendpointtwo/login.do
+        redirect_urls="/authenticationendpointone/login.do,/authenticationendpointtwo/login.do"
         ```

 5. Restart the WSO2 IS server.